sericson0/nova_metrics/docs/source/running_a_project.rst

 * --posts [-p] Creates REopt posts.
 * --reopt [-r] Runs REopt for each post.
 * --metrics [-m] Generates metrics.
+* --keep_runs [-k] If specified then will not rerun already saved runs.
+Defaults to false, where simulations and optimizations are rerun and results are overwritten.
+* --inputs_file_path [-i] Optional specification for where the Inputs excel file is saved, relative to main_folder.
+Defaults to *Inputs.xlsx*

 Multiple run arguments may be added.
 Examples of valid commands include::